8 Easy Ways to Give Back to the Community During the Holidays

 Writing holiday cards to people may be a small gesture, but it can certainly mean a lot.
 Fill your cards out with words of encouragement and hope, then mail them to a nursing home where they can be safely distributed to residents.

 There are many ways to help animals in need, but what most organizations truly need these days are donations.
-Frannie Joseph, who is just 12 years old, recognized this need and decided to help the animals in her local Texas community after Hurricane Harvey displaced many of them.
-She turned to online fundraising to fund her project and ended up raising over $20,000 over the course of a few years.
+Frannie Joseph, who at the time was just 10 years old, recognized this need and decided to help the animals in her local Texas community after Hurricane Harvey displaced many of them.
+She turned to online fundraising to fund her project and ended up raising over $21,000 over the course of a few years.
 Now, Frannie continues to donate the money she raises to local animal shelters.
 What started as a small project ended up having a huge impact on the animals in her community.

 5. Support students, teachers, and parents